adopted-ember-addons/ember-cli-windows/README.md

 If you want to configure Windows Defender or Windows Search only, add `defender` or `search` as a parameter.

+## Ember Addon
+This tool is also available as an Ember Addon, allowing you to ship the 'optimizing for Windows' capabilities with your project.
+For more information, [check out the addon here](https://github.com/felixrieseberg/ember-cli-windows-addon).

 ## License
 MIT License, Copyright 2015 Felix Rieseberg & Microsoft.
 See LICENSE for more information.